Resources for Students in Quarantine:

 - Micro-fridge (on-campus students only)

 Mail Delivery: Mail Services is unable to deliver mail or packages directly to a student’s quarantine space.
-However, students may authorize a friend to pick up their mail by taking the following steps:
+However, students may authorize a friend to pick up their mail by doing the following:

-- Reply to the initial mail-package notification and copy the friend who will be authorized to pick up the package.
+- Email firstname.lastname@example.org and copy the friend who will be authorized to pick up the package.
 In the email, state that you are providing permission for the individual copied to pick up your mail or package on your behalf.

 Students are encouraged to participate in classes remotely while in isolation.
 We encourage you to communicate frequently and proactively with each of your faculty to determine if you are able to complete any work remotely, how you will make up necessary in-class quizzes or tests, and how you will turn in assignments that cannot be turned in online.
 Please let us know if you might need assistance in reaching out to your faculty.